nus-tee3201/2019/programming/oop-inheritance/text.md

   def __init__(self, name):
     self.name = name
 ```
-:package: Given that `Person` class has the initializer method given above, the following two versions of the `Student` class are equivalent.
+{{ icon_example }} Given that `Person` class has the initializer method given above, the following two versions of the `Student` class are equivalent.

 <table>
 <tr>